iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 _Performance on popular dataset for a single layer network<d-cite key="mishkinFastConvexOptimization2022a"></d-cite>._

-For small datasets and networks, convex solvers are fast, do not require any tuning to get convergence is easy.
-On the other hand, you have to correctly tune the learning rate to reach a stable solution in reasonable time with gradient descent.
+For small datasets and networks, convex solvers are fast, and do not require any tuning to get convergence is easy.
+On the other hand, you have to correctly tune the learning rate to reach a stable solution in a reasonable time with gradient descent.

 <p class="remark">
 A convex equivalent of deeper networks exists but exacerbates existing problems.
 The only way to make it possible is to optimize layer by layer.
 This is still a work in progress and needs further improvements to beat the usual methods in accuracy and speed.